appcircleio/appcircle-docusaurus/docs/account/my-organization/integrations/authorization/sso-authorization.md

 4. Enter the role name and select the corresponding Appcircle roles you want to map.
 Ensure the role name is correct.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/sso-role-mapping.png' />

+5. Finally enable SSO Authorization with the **Enable SSO Authorization** toggle.

 </details>